Real name: Bruce Wayne

-- Roof Hopping: His main mode of travel.
+- Roof Hopping: This is his main mode of travel.

 - In other episodes, he's refused to let minor inconveniences like a cold and, oh, blindness stop him from bringing down the bad guy because he knows what kind of mayhem is being unleashed while he sits it out.

-- Science Hero: Perhaps Batman's greatest ability was his intelligence.
-Batman is highly skilled in multiple fields of science.
+- Science Hero: Batman's greatest ability is his intelligence.
+He is highly skilled in multiple fields of science.
 As a member of the Justice League, he contributed much of the technology that kept it going, including the Watchtower and Javelins.
 In addition to his fighting abilities, his contributions to the team as a scientist have proved invaluable time and again.

 - Screw the Money, I Have Rules!: While he's already rich, he refuses to accept bribes.

-- Secret Identity: With very few exceptions, nobody knows that Batman and Bruce Wayne are one and the same.
+- Secret Identity: With very few exceptions, no-one is aware of the fact that Batman and Bruce Wayne are one and the same.

-- Secret Identity Identity: in Batman Beyond, he realizes that the voice in his head is not his own because it calls him "Bruce".
+- Secret Identity Identity: As demonstrated in Batman Beyond, he realizes that the voice in his head is not his own because it calls him "Bruce".

-- Shirtless Captives: In "The Demon's Quest Part II", he is stripped of his shirt by Ra's al-Ghul's henchmen and put in chains in the dungeons after his capture attempting to sneak into the Lazarus Pit compound.
+- Shirtless Captives: In "The Demon's Quest, Part 2", he is stripped of his shirt by Ra's al-Ghul's henchmen and put in chains in the dungeons after his capture attempting to sneak into the Lazarus Pit compound.

-- Shrouded in Myth: Demonstrated in "P.O.V." and "Legends of the Dark Knight".
+- Shrouded in Myth: This is demonstrated in "P.O.V." and "Legends of the Dark Knight".
 Very few people get a good enough look at him to get an accurate impression.

 - Shut Up, Hannibal!: Ra's al-Ghul explains his wonderful plan to save the world by wiping out most of humanity.
 Batman responds with a note of wonder in his voice.
 "Yes...
 I can see it all clearly now for the first time.
 You are completely out of your mind."

-- The Smart Guy: Along with J'onn in the League.
+- The Smart Guy: Along with J'onn in the Justice League.

-- Stealth Hi/Bye: A master of it.
-He could disappear from allies in mid-sentence, a habit that frequently annoyed the likes of Commissioner Gordon ("One of these days I'm gonna nail his feet to the ground") and Harvey Bullock ("I wonder how the Commish puts up with that").
+- Stealth Hi/Bye: He is the master of it.
+He could disappear from allies in mid-sentence, which is a habit that frequently annoyed the likes of Commissioner Gordon ("One of these days I'm gonna nail his feet to the ground") and Harvey Bullock ("I wonder how Gordon puts up with this").